End of Life Care

 • We can discuss the process of euthanasia and the details of how it is carried out.

-• Determine how you want to care for your pet's body- You can chose to take your pet home afterword or have your pet cremated.
-We offer private cremation where you get your pet's ashes back or group cremation where we spread their ashes in a memorial garden on our facility.
+• Determine how you want to care for your pet's body- You can choose to take your pet home afterward or have your pet cremated.
+We offer private cremation where you get your pet's ashes back or group cremation where we spread their ashes in a memorial garden at our facility.

 Coping with grief